The Massage Business Mama

 I’m curious, what are some steps you take to ensure your safety as a massage therapist?
 Please comment below!

-Also, check out: Respect Massage and amazing course devised to help therapists get comfortable saying “no.”
+Also, check out my course designed to help therapists get comfortable saying “no.”

 Author Profile